 Japan Is Betting Big On The Future Of Hydrogen Cars

-It may feel like the electric car has been crowned the future of transportation.
+It may feel as though the electric car has been crowned the future of transportation.

 Auto companies have plans to make more electric car models, and sales — still only a tiny fraction of the overall market — are expected to get a boost as more countries pass regulations to reduce carbon emissions.
 But Japan isn't sure that the battery electric car is the only future, and it's betting big on something it says makes more sense in big cities: hydrogen fuel cell vehicles.